geopython/pygeoapi/docs/source/data-publishing/ogcapi-features.rst

          time_field: phenomenonTime
          intralink: true

-A complete STA instance can be proxied with a pygeoapi configuration declaring configurations for each of the three STA entities.
-There is a configuration file in the docker examples.
+There are elaborated configuration files in the docker examples.

 Data access examples